soodoku/prop_male/README.md

-## How does stopping rule matter for the sex ratio?
+## How does the stopping rule matter for the sex ratio?

 1. Preference for male children, etc., doesn't affect the aggregate sex ratio